cloudfoundry/docs-bosh/content/persistent-disks.md

 `bosh attach-disk redis/a4ecc903-e342-4a40-8a59-4c9e4aeba28d 1c13b266-6e14-4124-51f6-24ec3bc05344`

+!!! note
-<p class="note">Note: `attach-disk` command can also attach available disks found in the IaaS.
-They don't have to be listed in the orphaned disks list.</p>
+    `attach-disk` command can also attach available disks found in the IaaS.
+They don't have to be listed in the orphaned disks list.

 Orphaned disks are deleted after [5 days by default](https://bosh.io/jobs/director?source=github.com/cloudfoundry/bosh#p=director.disks).
 You can decide to clean up orphaned disks manually with `bosh clean-up --all` or one-by-one with `bosh delete-disk`.